-A word of advice.
-If you’re thinking of travelling around the mezzogiorno by public transport, don’t expect much help from the locals.
-‘Ma sei matto?!” said one of my Puglian friends, Vanni, recently, when I told him about my plan to tackle the Gargano without a car, “It’s a crazy idea man, don’t do it, I mean it… it’s for your own sake!”
+A word of advice: If you’re thinking of traveling around the mezzogiorno by public transport, don’t expect much help from the locals.
+"Ma sei matto?!" implored one of my Puglian friends, Vanni, recently, when I told him about my plan to tackle the Gargano without a car, “It’s a crazy idea, man, don’t do it, I mean it.
+For your own sake!”

 Vanni’s reaction was, on paper, understandable.
-The south and islands don’t make things easy for those who voluntarily or otherwise, cannot drive in Italy.
-The train lines are limited and services infrequent.
-The buses are hot, cramped and forced to make their way along trafficky pot hole filled roads.
-Navigating the inevitable delays and peculiar timetables is, I’d be the first to admit, not for everyone.
+The south and islands don’t make things easy for those who, voluntarily or otherwise, cannot drive in Italy.
+Train lines are limited and services infrequent.
+Buses are hot, cramped and forced to make their way along trafficky, pothole-filled roads.
+Navigating the inevitable delays and peculiar timetables is, I’m the first to admit, not for everyone.

 For those with a bit of patience, though, things aren’t as insurmountable as they might first seem.
 The major cities, Naples and Palermo, are surprisingly well connected to the north.
-Even beyond, though, with a little effort, it’s possible to enjoy some beautiful less-trodden areas.
-And that’s the real joy of such a trip isn’t it?
-Traversing varied and largely unspoilt landscapes, exploring anomalous towns and villages, where the air is fresh and the food is cheap and served in abundance.
+And even beyond, with a little effort, it’s possible to enjoy some beautiful less-trodden areas.
+And that’s the real joy of such a trip, isn’t it?
+Traversing varied and largely unspoiled landscapes, exploring anomalous towns and villages, where the air is fresh and the food is cheap and served in abundance.

 Cross the boot, from Salerno to Bari